military schools in pennslyvania

 It hasn’t been around all that long (founded in 2005) yet Philadelphia Military Academy is quickly establishing a tradition of being one of the premier military schools in Pennsylvania.

-The military school currently exists at Elverson High School in the Templeton neighborhood of North Philadelphia.
+The military school currently resides at Elverson High School in the Templeton neighborhood of North Philadelphia.

-The first class accepted 157 9th grade cadets and remains relatively small with a student enrollment of approximately 300.
+The first class accepted 157 9th-grade cadets and remains relatively small with a student enrollment of approximately 379.

-Classroom sizes are not as small as most military prep schools (20:1 student to faculty ratio) yet the curriculum is still very demanding.
+Classroom sizes are not as small as most military prep schools (18:1 student-to-faculty ratio) yet the curriculum is still very demanding.

-Philadelphia Military Academy expects every student that attends the institution to participate in JROTC.
+Philadelphia Military Academy expects every student who attends the institution to participate in JROTC.

 Consequently, cadets wear uniforms every day to class and are expected to observe military courtesy.